dronekit/dronekit-server/REST.md

 * messages.gmaps.kmz (kmz but obeying the limits associated with gmaps) (FIXME - store in local DB?)
 * messages.jpg (a jpg thumbnail view of the flight)

+# /session Logging in

+## POST /session/login
+To login

+## GET /session/user
+Get the logged in user object (or Forbidden 403)

+## POST /session/logout
+To logout

+Cookies are optionally supported, if your client uses cookies you can log in the user once and just attach the cookie to future operations.
+If you do not support cookies, you'll need to attach login & password as query params for all operations.

 # TODO

 * deploy to 3dr server